 A maximum of 70 semester credits will be accepted in a transfer from a two-year college.
 A maximum of 90 semester credits will be accepted in transfer from a four-year college/university.
+Some programs may have different requirements.
 Transfer students may be required to submit scores from either the Scholastic Aptitude Test or the American College Test.
 They may also be required to submit their official high school transcript.